The Nippon Collection

 What Surfaces, What Sinks Beneath

-Like two tessellating aquarius moons these sewn mosaics are meditations on the revelations that glisten back when you peer through the ripples of your own reflection pool.
+Like three tessellating aquarius moons these sewn mosaics are meditations on the revelations that glisten back when you peer through the ripples of your own reflection pool.

-( 18cm and 13 cm in diameter, Giclee prints on rice paper, sewn with 100% cotton thread )
+( 18cm, 13cm and 8cm in diameter respectively, Giclee prints on rice paper, sewn with 100% cotton thread )

 As the last of the day's light shines over the afternoon sky everything appears illuminated.
 This is until the sun slips just below the horizon and the delicate shades of blue fade into the coming twilight.
 It’s a fleeting moment but when caught in a sunbeam's glow you are reminded that anything down here is possible, the only limit your imagination.